 Gold – Rights Respecting

-St Andrew’s School have been awarded the Bronze level and are working towards the silver level.
+St Andrew’s School have been awarded the Silver level and are working towards the Gold level.
+For our gold award, we are exploring equity, dignity and wellbeing with the young people and staff.

 Any parent wishing to get involved with this initiative should contact Gina Drummond.